Italian Cheese Guide

 Understanding Italian Cheeses

-Italian cheeses are often grouped into two main categories: fresh and aged.
+Italian cheeses generally fall into two broad categories: fresh cheeses and aged cheeses.

-Fresh cheeses are soft, mild, and higher in moisture.
-They are typically used in salads, baked dishes, and simple preparations where texture matters as much as flavor.
+Fresh cheeses are softer and higher in moisture.
+They are often used in salads, baked dishes, and recipes where texture plays an important role.

-Aged cheeses are firmer, more concentrated, and often saltier.
-These are commonly grated over pasta, stirred into risotto, or used to finish dishes.
+Aged cheeses are firmer and more concentrated in flavor.
+These are the cheeses most commonly grated over pasta, stirred into risotto, or used to finish a dish.

 Common Italian Cheeses to Know